material-components/material-components-android-codelabs/java/shrine/README.md

 # MDC-104 for Material Components for Android (Java)

-Contains starter code structure for the MDC-104 Java codelab.
+Contains complete code structure for the MDC-104 Java codelab.